 104th Congress (1995–1996)

-This bill was introduced on February 9, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 9, 1995, in a previous session of Congress, but it did not receive a vote.

 Feb 9, 1995